 Decentralized unbilled management leads to costly delays in revenue and is a problem that starts the minute the patient walks in the door.

-Problem: Decentralized ownership.
+Problem: Decentralized ownership

 We often find providers don’t have centralized management of their unbilled accounts.
 The billing team thinks it’s a coding responsibility, the coding team thinks it’s a registration issue, and so on.

-Solution: Collaborative unbilled management.
+Solution: Collaborative unbilled management

 Ensuring claims go out accurately and on time is the responsibility of the entire revenue cycle team and requires collaborative management of the whole process.